anoma/namada/docs/src/explore/design/ledger/pos-integration.md

 The transactions are assumed to be applied in epoch `n`.
 Any transaction that modifies [epoched data](/explore/design/pos.md#epoched-data) updates the structure as described in [epoched data storage](/explore/design/pos.md#storage).

 For slashing tokens, we implement a [PoS slash pool account](/explore/design/ledger/vp.md#pos-slash-pool-vp).
-Slashed tokens should be credited to this account and no token can be ever be debited by anyone.
+Slashed tokens should be credited to this account and, for now, no tokens can be be debited by anyone.

 ### Validator transactions